arjuaman/Deep-learning-using-pytorch/README.md

 ### References
-<strong>All the contents present in the slides are taken from various online resources. </strong> </br>
+<strong>All the contents present in the slides were taken from various online resources. </strong> </br>
 <strong>These slides are used for academic purposes only. </strong> </br>

 Class 1: https://pytorch.org/ , https://developer.nvidia.com/cuda-toolkit <br>